When

 the trunk?
 Fully

 don't change clothes too often!).
-How about a
+It might actually fit a

 hidden in the (street dash) glovebox.
 There is space for 4 speakers -